May 3, 2023

 Conclusion: A Music Quiz Provides Variety and Fun Besides Work

-This Is How the Music Quiz Works as an Extraordinary Idea:
+This is How the Music Quiz Works as an Extraordinary Idea:

 • Target Group: Smaller and medium-sized teams that should get to know each other better

-• Goal: Topics for discussion, relaxation
+• Goal: Conversation topics, relaxation

 • Effort for Admins: ▪️▪️▫️▫️▫️